-- 1. Written warning
+1. Written warning

-- 2. Disciplinary Fines
+- 2. Disciplinary fines

 - 3. Probation

 - 4. Suspension

 - 5. Dissolution

-- 6. Community Billing
+- 6. Community billing

-- 7. Educational Sanctions
+- 7. Educational sanctions

-- 8. Community Service
+- 8. Community service

-- 9. Restitution, See above
+- 9. Restitution

-10. Revocation of Privilege includes the suspension or revocation of the College's recognition of the organization.
+- 10. Revocation of privilege includes the suspension or revocation of the College's recognition of the organization.
 Such recognition is required for reserving and using college facilities and securing college-related funding as well as other privileges provided by the college.

-Interim Withdrawal that is not conduct based
+Interim Withdrawal that is not Conduct Based

-As mentioned earlier in the code of conduct policy, the dean of student life or a designee, may impose a college or residence-hall suspension prior to a conduct meeting.
+As mentioned earlier in the Code of Conduct, the Dean of Student Life or a designee, may impose a college or residence-hall suspension prior to a conduct meeting.
 However, in some cases the college reserves the right to do an interim withdrawal of a student that may not be disciplinary in nature.
 It can only be implemented in cases: